vaquarkhan/microservices-recipes-a-free-gitbook/chapters/11-khan-pattern-deep-dive.md

 ### 11.3.2 The RVx Index: Mathematical Foundation

-The Revised VaquarKhan Index (RVx) is the quantitative heart of the Adaptive Granularity Strategy.
+The Revised VaquarKhan Index (RVx) is the quantitative heart of Adaptive Granularity Governance: The Khan Microservice Pattern.

 **The Formula:**